 Why Revisit?
 Some admission officers compare the secondary school decision process for families to the harrowing house-purchasing process or the day-long new car buy.
-Making a commitment to a secondary school, or an independent school is not insignificant.
-The educational journey is vital to an individual’s growth and development and as such, these decisions do not weigh lightly.
+Committing to a secondary school, or an independent school is not insignificant.
+The educational journey is vital to an individual’s growth and development, and as such, these decisions do not weigh lightly.
 Revisit Days are an incredible opportunity to kick the tires of your next school; it’s a return to campus with clear intentions.
 And with boarding school, it is especially important as the choice is much bigger than just your days in the classroom.
 Boarding school is a lifestyle and an education.
 Here are a few tips for making your revisit days productive.

 Attend a Revisit Day:

 Show up.
 Don’t cancel the second or third Revisit Day because the first school felt good.
 See it through.
-Some students don’t take the important step to go to Revisit Day and get that final test drive.
+Some students don’t take the vital step to go to Revisit Day and get that final test drive.
 The more information you have going into the April 10th day, the better equipped you will be to make the right call.

 Pay Attention to Details: